• Proposed

 This species is known from eight collections from four sites.
 Around 4 genets are expected per site, with each genet representing 10 ramets, i.e. 40 mature individuals per site.
 It is likely to occur in additional sites, however much of the habitat is fragmented and although truffles generally have low detectability, the region has been relatively well surveyed and the species has been found both in spring and autumn.
 We therefore take a precautionary approach and apply a multiplier of 10-100 to account for the unknown sites, resulting in a total population size estimated as 1,600-16,000 mature individuals, with very small subpopulations of approximately 40 mature individuals.

-This species occurs in some of Chile's protected areas (including Parque Nacional Perez Rosales, Reserva Nacional Los Ruiles, and Reserva Nacional Nonguén) but in the northern part of its range these sites are potentially endangered by fire and invasive plants, and this part of the range has undergone significant degradation and fragmentation in the last 50 years.
-A continuing decline in the number of mature individuals is inferred based on these ongoing threats.
+This species occurs in some of Chile’s protected areas (including Parque Nacional Perez Rosales, Reserva Nacional Los Ruiles, and Reserva Nacional Nonguén) but in the northern part of its range these sites are potentially endangered by fire and invasive plants.
+The northern part of the range has undergone significant degradation and fragmentation in the last 50 years.
+A continuing decline in the number of mature individuals is projected based on these ongoing threats.

 Habitat and Ecology